DiffusionAD: Norm-guided One-step Denoising Diffusion for Anomaly Detection: Introduction

 Equipped with the \emph{noise-to-norm} paradigm, DiffusionAD reconstructs more satisfactory results and thus improves the performance of anomaly detection.
-However, as a class of likelihood-based models, diffusion models~\cite{song2020ddim,ho2020ddpm} generally require a large number of denoising iterations (typically about 50 to 1000 steps) to obtain optimal reconstructions from randomly sampled Gaussian noise, which is much slower than the real-time requirements in practical AD scenarios as shown in \cref{fig:p-f-curves}.
-To address this issue, we introduce a \emph{one-step denoising} paradigm for anomaly detection that employs a diffusion model to predict the noise once and then directly predict the reconstruction result.
-This paradigm achieves hundreds of times faster inference speed than the conventional iterative denoising paradigm while maintaining comparable recovery quality.
+However, as a class of likelihood-based models, diffusion models~\cite{song2020ddim,ho2020ddpm} generally require a large number of denoising iterations to obtain optimal reconstructions from randomly sampled Gaussian noise.
+Some prior methods~\cite{zhang2023diffad,lu2023KL_divergence,wyatt2022anoddpm} have made initial efforts to apply diffusion models to anomaly detection scenarios, indicating specific potential.
+However, these methods require 20 to 1000 forward computations of the diffusion model network during the inference phase, which costs significant computational resources and is far slower than the real-time requirements.
+To address this issue, we revisit the entire denoising process and introduce a \emph{one-step denoising} paradigm for anomaly detection that employs a diffusion model to predict the noise once and then directly predict the reconstruction result.
+This paradigm achieves dozens or even hundreds of times faster inference speed than the iterative denoising paradigm while maintaining comparable recovery quality.